-was prepared the department principally assisting the Minister in the administration of the Consumer Affairs Act 1971 was the Department of Consumer and Employment Protection.
+2 On the date as at which this compilation was prepared the department principally assisting the Minister in the administration of the Consumer Affairs Act 1971 was the Department of Consumer and Employment Protection.

 3 The Business Licensing Amendment Act 1995 s.
 15 is a transitional provision that is of no further effect.